How shifting political landscapes affect the HR function and how to adapt to them

 The most carefully laid human resource plans can be affected by internal and external change anytime, so forecasting and flexibility are essential for effective planning and adapting as required.
 In order to do this, HR professionals must be aware of what’s going on within the company, the industry and the wider market in relation to the factors that influence change.
 More importantly, external political factors can have a significant impact on how the HR function manages diversity, workforce culture, and talent acquisition.
 Looking at external political factors and its impact on the workforce will help HR professionals plan for transformation.

 From a shift in local public opinion to a change in government or even a new industrial world superpower entering the market, politics influence how much funding is available, how much tax must be paid, minimum wage rates, how markets are controlled and the quality and quantity of staff available for hire.
-When planning ahead, you need to consider likely changes to markets, budgets and availability of suitable applicants as a result of recent or anticipated political influences[1].
-For example, if a change of government is possible in the coming year, understand the new administration’s priorities in relation to markets, industries and businesses in order to better orient your organizational transformation strategies.
+When planning, you need to consider likely changes to markets, budgets, and the availability of suitable applicants as a result of recent or anticipated political influences.
+For example, if a change of government is possible in the coming year, understand the new administration’s priorities regarding markets, industries, and businesses to better orient your organizational transformation strategies.

-Regardless of the type of change, there is a need for HR to be at the helm in order to manage workforce change effectively.
-For example, with any new government there can be a significant amount of change: change in how politics is handled, change in communication style, change in worldwide vision, change in positioning in the world, and many other changes.
-It definitely impacts values and can disrupt the way businesses normally does things.
-HR organizations will need to be conscious of these changes in order to adjust their approach to organizational transformation.
+Regardless of the type of change, there is a need for HR to be at the helm to manage workforce change effectively.
+For example, with any new government, there can be a significant amount of change: change in how politics is handled, change in communication style, change in worldwide vision, change in positioning in the world, and many other changes.
+It impacts values and can disrupt the way businesses normally do things.
+HR organizations will need to be conscious of these changes to adjust their approach to organizational transformation.

 Economic Factors